PlayeRom/flightgear-addon-which-runway/README.md

 FlightGear "Which Runway" Add-on
 ================================

-This add-on uses the METAR to indicate which runway is best for takeoff or landing.
-It also calculates headwind, crosswind and tailwind forces for the each runway of the airport.
+This add-on uses METAR data and airport preferred runways (ICAO.rwyuse.xml files) to indicate the best runway for takeoff or landing.
+It also calculates headwinds, crosswinds, and tailwinds for each airport runway (which can be useful for input into the MCDU), and provides a wealth of information about the airport and its runways, along with a graphical representation on a wind rose.

 ## Installation